processism/processism.github.io/index.md

 ---

-*"We offer a methodology and its findings.
-What they mean is for you to determine."*
+*"We offer a discovery of profound significance.
+Through rigorous methodology, we've identified patterns that may represent reality's fundamental structure.
+We invite examination, testing, and engagement with these findings."*